The riskiest and safest places to be as states lift coronavirus restrictions, according to a biologist

 "As soon as those things happen, you've got to speak louder, which puts more force into the air that comes out, which means more droplets come out," thereby "putting more virus into the air" and increasing the risk of transmission, he said.

-According to Bromage's site, anytime you spend more than 10 minutes in a face-to-face situation with someone who has COVID-19 could leave you potentially infected.
+As Bromage explains on his site, the more time you spend face-to-face with someone who has COVID-19, the greater the risk of contracting the infection, especially if you spend more than 10 minutes in such a situation.

-Another way to minimize risk both to yourself and other is to wear a mask — one of Bromage's most recent and widely-shared blog posts covered the need for face coverings, and why those running or riding bikes outside without one are not necessarily posing a huge risk to others.
+Another way to reduce the risk both to yourself and others is to wear a mask — one of Bromage's most recent and widely-shared blog posts covered the need for face coverings, and also explained why those running or riding bikes outside without one are not necessarily posing a huge risk to others.

-Face masks at "the absolute minimum" catch respiratory droplets out of the wearer's mouth, protecting those nearby.
+Face masks at "the absolute minimum" catch respiratory droplets out of the wearer's mouth, helping protect those nearby.
 At best, Bromage explained, "they protect you, depending on the mask."

 "Taken together with all the other bits that we do, masks are an important piece of this puzzle to stop this virus getting into you and into your home," he said.